 With the dawning of a new year, we often hear clients and other friends giving us encouragement about getting through the upcoming tax season.
 We appreciate the sympathy, to be sure, as we address a broad set of complex tasks under a looming deadline.

 Still, as important as April 15 is—actually April 18 in 2017—what most people refer to as tax season is really better called tax-filing season.
-And yes, we help our clients to provide a once-a-year accounting to government entities, so they’ll get back what they’re entitled to—or will know how much to pay.
+And yes, we help our clients to provide a once-a-year accounting to government entitites, so they'll get back what they're entitled to—or will know how much to pay.

 But even though the IRS is not yet ready to receive electronically filed returns in early January, another equally important tax season is already here.
 It started as December turned to January and we embarked on a new calendar year (which is our tax year as well).

 It’s not just what we do when we file our returns that determines our tax liability.
 Really, there’s very little most of us can do once the year is over to change how much we owe or get back from the US Treasury or the state (or, where applicable, the city or the school district).